ariaghora/noe/README.md

   TSoftMaxLayer.Create(1)
 ]);

 { Initialize the optimizer.
-There are several other optimizer too. }
+There are several other optimizers too. }
 optimizer := TAdamOptimizer.Create;
 optimizer.LearningRate := 0.003;
 for i := 0 to MAX_EPOCH - 1 do